ryasmi/Pledges/readme.md

 * {Function} onRejection: A function to be called when the promise is rejected.

 **Returns**
-{Object} promise: Promises the completion of onFulfilment or onRejection (restricted promise - see restrict method).
+{Object} restrictedPromise: Promises the completion of onFulfilment or onRejection (restricted promise - see restrict method).

 ### 3.4 state
 The current state of the promise.